 Company cars and fuel duty

-The new budget announced a diesel tax increase, but it protects existing businesses (and those formed before the end of the tax year) who use diesel vehicles by only applying the increase to newly purchased cars after the tax year ends in April 2018.
+The new budget announced a diesel tax increase.
+However, it protects existing businesses (and those formed before the end of the tax year) which use diesel vehicles by only applying the increase to newly purchased cars after the tax year ends in April 2018.

 The diesel supplement on tax for company cars will increase by 1%

 There will also be an increase in tax on cars that are not up to green standards